-This interim reports present ecotoxicity and chemical data collected during the 2014 sampling year at the Point Sturt North and Boggy Creek sites.
-Point Sturt North and Boggy Creek sites were selected for surface water and sediment sampling in 2014.
-Surface water samples from the two sites were evaluated using a microbial assay for risk assessment (MARA), a duckweed (Lemna sp.), a waterflea (Ceriodaphnia dubia), a freshwater shrimp (Paratya australiensis) and an embryo-larval stages of golden perch or Murray cod (Maccullochella peelii).
+This interim report presents ecotoxicity and chemical data collected during the 2014 sampling year at the Point Sturt North and Boggy Creek sites.
+Those sites were selected for surface water and sediment sampling in 2014.
+They have been permanently inundated since late 2010 and potentially have recovered, given the four years elapsed since the return of water.
+Surface water samples collected from the two sites were evaluated for their toxicity using a microbial assay for risk assessment (MARA), a duckweed (Lemna sp.) bioassay, a waterflea (Ceriodaphnia dubia), a freshwater shrimp (Paratya australiensis) and embryo-larval stages of Murray cod (Maccullochella peelii) under laboratory conditions.
 Survival, growth and fecundity were used as endpoints for these bioassays.

 Subaqueous soil profiles were sampled from Point Sturt North (up to 67 cm with four distinct layers) and Boggy creek (up to 62 cm with five distinct layers).
 Whole sediment bioassays were conducted on each of these sediment sub-layers at different depths to assess their contribution towards toxicity.
-Laboratory cultured, second-instrar midge larvae (Chironomus tepperi) were used for sediment toxicity assessment.
+Laboratory cultured, second-instar midge larvae (Chironomus tepperi) were used for sediment toxicity assessment.
 Survival, growth, emergence and sex ratios were the endpoints used for sediment bioassays.
-Pore water collected from the subaqueous soil sub-layers was also subjected to ecotoxicological assessment using MARA and C.dubia.
+Pore water collected from the subaqueous soil sub-layers was also subjected to ecotoxicological assessment using MARA and Ceriodaphnia dubia.

-The chemical characterisation of surface water, pore-water and whole sediment samples at sites included measurements of (i) pH, electrical conductivity (EC), and dissolved oxygen (DO), (ii) alkalinity/acidity (iii) total organic carbon, (ivi) the major anions (Cl, NO3, Ammonia, PO4, SO4), (v) the major cations (Al, Fe, Mn, Na, K, Ca, Mg), and (vi) trace elements ((As, Cd, Co, Cr, Cu, Ni, Zn).
+The chemical characterisation of surface water, pore water and whole sediment samples at sites included measurements of (i) pH, electrical conductivity (EC), and dissolved oxygen (DO), (ii) alkalinity/acidity, (iii) total organic carbon, (iv) the major anions (Cl, NO3, Ammonia, PO4, SO4), (v) the major cations (Al, Fe, Mn, Na, K, Ca, Mg), and (vi) trace elements (As, Cd, Co, Cr, Cu, Ni, Zn).